 The key lies in git hooks, scripts that are triggered by certain git events (indicated by the name of the script itself), living in the $GIT_DIR/hooks directory.

 1) Create a bare remote repository on our server;

 2) Add this repo as a remote target for git;

-post-receive script to be run in the remote repo on receiving a
+3) Create a post-receive script to be run in the remote repo on receiving a git push;

 5) Miscellany, depending on your specific needs (discussed in more detail below).

 Starting assumption: You have ssh access to your server.